dladd/pyFormex/sphinx/tutorial.rst

 * At times there will be operations that are easier to perform through an interactive Graphical User Interface (GUI).
 The GUI gives access to many such functions.
 Especially occasional and untrained users will benefit from it.
-As everything else in |pyformex|, the GUI is completely open and can be modified at will by the user's application scripts, to provide an interface with either extended or restricted functionality.
+As everything else in pyFormex, the GUI is completely open and can be modified at will by the user's application scripts, to provide an interface with either extended or restricted functionality.